 Globalization Partners can help.
-Our Employer of Record platform allows us to hire employees on your behalf and add them to our established PEO and payroll.
+Our Employer of Record solution allows us to hire employees on your behalf and add them to our established PEO and payroll.
 You do not have to worry about compliance or risk, as we take on the burden for you.

 Taxation Rules in Portugal

 Taxation rules in Portugal differ for employees and employers.
 All employees contribute 10% to 15% of their salary each month to social security coverage.
 Employers match it with approximately 23.75%.
 The country uses a progressive tax scheme through which employees owe a higher percentage as their salary increases.

 Employers should expect to pay several corporate income taxes (IRCs) at varying rates, including: